Generalization of l1 constraints for high dimensional regression problems: Generalized LASSO and Dantzig Selector

 \end{thm}

-In the case $A=X'X$ and $P=I_{p}$, we obtain the same result as in \cite{Lasso3}.
-However, it is worth noting that the use of $\hat{\beta}^{GL}_{s}$ is particularly useful when $P\beta^{*}$ is sparse and $\beta^{*}$ is not.
+In the case $F(x)=1$, we obtain the same result as in \cite{Lasso3}.
+However, it is worth noting that the use of $\hat{\beta}^{GL}_{s}$ is particularly useful when $F\beta^{*}$ is sparse for a non-constant $F(x)$, and $\beta^{*}$ is not.
 In this case the errors of the LASSO and the Dantzig Selector are not controlled anymore.
-This generalization is also of some interests especially when when Assumption $A(c)$ is satisfied for $\Omega$, but not satisfied if we replace $\Omega$ by $X'X$.
+This generalization is also of some interests especially when Assumption $A(c)$ is satisfied for $H$, but not satisfied if we replace $H$ by $X'X$.
+We now give an exemple.